Skip to main content

 Trait-Environment Fit

 People naturally gravitate toward environments that match their traits.
 High extraversion seeks stimulation; high conscientiousness seeks order.
-Champion selection is essentially environment selection—choosing which 30-40 minute experience you want.
+Champion selection is essentially environment selection, choosing which 30-40 minute experience you want.

 Reinforcement Learning

 We repeat behaviors that feel rewarding.
 An agreeable person feels genuine satisfaction from a well-timed shield.
 A sensation-seeker feels alive during a successful tower dive.
-The game reinforces our natural tendencies.
+The game reinforces natural tendencies.

 Identity Expression

 Our choices reflect how we see ourselves.
-Champion selection becomes a form of identity expression—a way of saying “this is who I am” in a space where that matters.
+Champion selection becomes a form of identity expression, a way of saying “this is who I am” in a space where that matters.

 What About Champion Pool Variety?